 Netflix is another subscription service and is one of the most popular streaming options in the world.
 Here, you can see thousands of movies, TV series, and shows, some classics and lots of new stuff.
 The recommendation engine learns from what you watch, making new recommendations for you, and new account holders can sign up for a 30-day free trial.
 Content is different between locations.

-Another free app, Mediaset Play, provides access to a huge amount of content – movies, documentaries, TV series and shows, foreign language channels, and a whole lot more.
-A Restart feature means never missing the start of your favorite movie again, and support is provided for casting to other screens,
+Another free website, Fmovies, provides access to a huge amount of content – movies, documentaries, TV series and shows, foreign language channels, and a whole lot more.
+A search and main page feature means never missing the start of your favorite movie again, and support is provided for casting to other screens,

 Vudu – free